-Professor and Chair, Aeronautics & Astronautics
+Professor, Aeronautics & Astronautics

 Astrobiology Areas of Interest: Space Exploration